bmos/FG-luacheck/README.md

 * pfrpg2
 * sfrpg

-* all of my current extensions
+* All of bmos' current extensions
-* kelrugem's extended automation
+* Kelrugem's extended automation
-* clockadjuster
+* ClockAdjuster
-* rhagelstrom's BetterCombatEffects
+* Ryan Hagelstrom's BetterCombatEffects
 * MeAndUnique's SizeMatters and TemporalFixation
+* SirMotte's Hearth Theme

 It ignores warnings for all global variables matching these patterns:
 * OOB_MSGTYPE_.+
 * register.+
 * unregister.+
+* handle.+

 **If you fork this repo, you must add a secret to your repo settings named ACTIONS containing a GitHub Personal Access Token**